kylegraupe/uas-rtcv/README.md

 - DJI Mini 2
 - Mavic Air 2

-This repository provides computer vision support for each of these above commercially available recreation drones!
+This repository provides computer vision support for each of these above commercially available recreational drones!
+I personally conducted all of my testing on the DJI Mini 4 Pro.

 ---